For an Experience Professional Practicing Otherness in a Selfish World is Essential

 - Let’s bring this back to the customer.

 Sorry if this blog sounded a bit sermon-like but we are passionate about finding ways to combat self-absorption and keep customer’s front and center.
 We’re also convinced that otherness is a virtue that transcends business success to positively impact all relationships including parenting, intimate relationships, and community involvement.

 We spend a lot of time helping companies train employees, managers, and leaders on otherness as well as primary skills that affect it – including active listening and empathy.
 By helping others help others, we selfishly are fulfilled.

 I would love to hear about your journey to otherness.
-Simply reach out to Kelly and she will set-up a time for us to talk all about you.
+Simply reach out to Patti and she will set-up a time for us to talk all about you.